ljme/lauraeberly/README.md

 # lauraeberly
-My website, hosted to allow me to make the content accessible!
+My website, hosted to allow me to hand write my site and make the content accessible!